Andrew28KG/TaskHive/README.md

 ## Recent Updates

+- Added enhanced security with team selection on each app restart
 - Improved navigation with bottom bar and drawer menu
 - Implemented persistent login for seamless user experience
 - Simplified UI with consistent design language